 “What is the most important thing in the world?
 It is the people, it is the people, it is the people.”

 A promising start

 Auckland’s transformation, from eliminating governance complexities and developing a unified master plan to implementing the Auckland Plan and integrating its first peoples, has been remarkably impressive.
 Within three years of setting the plan in motion since 2012, the city has strengthened its social cohesion, commissioned key infrastructural projects and integrated its first peoples at both policy-making and ground levels.

-Unemployment rate has fallen from 8.7% from 2012 to 5.7% in 2014.
+Unemployment rate has fallen from 8.7 percent from 2012 to 5.7 percent in 2014.
 As a result of its simper governance structure, the city now has an annual saving of NZD $264 million.
 The city is also fast gaining a reputation for being a liveable and vibrant place for residents.
 Its journey provides a model for other cities in similar situations.

 “I have always had a feeling about our city, that it has within itself the most perfect city in the world: an extraordinary geophysical position, amazing tolerance for multicultural peoples, a real generosity, and an entrepreneurial spirit,” Brown sums it up.
 “Auckland has changed more than I dare hope it would.
 I am really bullish about the future of Māori and Auckland.”
 O